Lytton, British Columbia: Provincial

-Originally part of the Lillooet provincial riding, then part of Yale-Lillooet, Lytton is now in the provincial riding of Fraser-Nicola, represented by Jackie Tegart of BC United, who first won in the 2013 election.
+Originally part of the Lillooet provincial riding, then part of Yale-Lillooet, Lytton is now in the provincial riding of Fraser-Nicola, represented by Tony Luck of the Conservative Party of British Columbia, first elected in the 2024 election.

 Federal

 Federally, the town is in the riding of Mission—Matsqui—Fraser Canyon and is currently represented by Brad Vis of the Conservative Party of Canada, who was first elected in the 2019 elections.

 Economy

 The single main employer in the village produced forestry products and was forced to close because of market uncertainties in 2007.

 Lytton is the self-proclaimed "River Rafting Capital of Canada".
 A provincial campsite, Skihist Provincial Park, adjacent to the Trans-Canada Highway six kilometres north of the village, has space for tenting as well as RVs and enjoys one of the few views available of Skihist Mountain, the highest summit of the Lillooet Ranges, across the Fraser to the west of Lytton.
 The privately run Jade Springs Restaurant, also east of the village on the Trans-Canada, burned down in the fire of June 2021.